 - Comes together in under 30 minutes: This recipe is as quick as it's delicious, so it's perfect for a quick weeknight meal or your next date night!

-📋 Ingredients & Substitutions
+📋 Ingredients & Notes

+- What kinds of pasta can you use?
 Traditionally, tonnarelli or bucatini.
 But, any thick pasta or spaghetti can work in a pinch too.
 The key is to get a tubular, long pasta to which the sauce can adhere to.
 Traditional tonnarelli is a little coarse, making it super delicious when you add cheese.

+- What kinds of cheese do you need?
 The only cheese you'll need is pecorino Romano, the cheese native to that region.
 Try to get the sharpest pecorino Romano you can get your hands on and grate it fresh.
 If you can't find pecorino, especially vegetarian pecorino, you can use parmesan (but just note that the flavors will be slightly different since pecorino is sharper)

+- Do you use cream?
 Only if you want my old Italian landlord to haunt you from his grave ... just kidding.
 But, seriously though - no cream or butter!
-Take the pasta water out when it's starchiest, i.e. right before you're going to drain it.
+Take the pasta water out when it's starchiest, i.e. right before draining.
 That's all you need to bind the pepper and cheese into gooey, saucy goodness.
 Using cream dilutes the sharpness of the cheese and it's also not necessary!

-👩🏽🍳Tips for authentic, foolproof cacio e pepe
+👩🏽🍳 Tips for authentic, foolproof cacio e pepe

 - Use high quality cheese and grate it yourself .
 Get the best cheese you can afford, you won't regret it, and grate it yourself.
 Grated cheese often has potato starch or chemicals added to it, which makes it clump up and not melt.
 And you'll want to use the smallest hole for grating - it'll allow the cheese to melt uniformly into a consistent sauce!